 Plymouth

-Autumn is a wonderful time to visit Plimoth Patuxet Museums.
-Located South of Boston in Plymouth, MA, Plimoth Patuxet is definitely a must-visit for any American history lover.
+Autumn is an excellent time to visit Plimoth Patuxet Museums.
+Located south of Boston in Plymouth, MA, Plimoth Patuxet is a must-visit for any American history lover.

 This family-friendly living history museum features a Wampanoag home site, a traditional 1627 English Village, and a craft center.
 You can easily spend a whole day there.